Director: John Landis

 A 24-year-old man from Phoenix, Arizona named Russell Hofstad was caught by authorities last month for skinning a cat and wearing its body parts as jewelry.
 Having been recently released from jail for charges unknown, Russell found himself homeless and apparently pretty hungry.
 He found an empty warehouse used for raves and as a venue for local bands, and having nowhere else to go, made himself comfortable.
 Court records obtained by the New Times indicated that police were called after hearing that a man broke into the building and, thinking it to be a burglar, police arrived on scene and found Russell still inside.

 Apparently he had been there for a while, long enough to have done some property damage.
 Authorities found messages written on the walls, broken fire alarm panels, and deployed fire extinguishers.
-What police didn’t expect to find … Read More »
+What … Read More »

 Director: Jee-woon Kim

 Date: August 2010

 Two minutes.
 You have to love a movie that has its first brutal killing two minutes into the movie.
 The opening credits were still rolling and the blood already made rivers in the snow!

 This is no spoiler, after all this is a revenge movie.
 Someone has to die before someone else can take revenge.